Join us for the second annual Juneteenth Celebration at the museum. Connect with activities, music, dance, demonstrations, art, and history.

 Performances and Presentations

 10–10:30 a.m.
 Kirkwood Hall, Plaza Level, Nelson-Atkins Building Pianist Elijah Thomas plays musical selections followed by an inaugural number for the Opening Program.

 10:30–11:30 a.m.
 Kirkwood Hall, Plaza Level, Nelson-Atkins Building

-Begin the day with welcoming remarks by local dignitaries including Congressman Emanuel Cleaver II and Makeda Peterson, Chairperson of the Planning Committee for JuneteenthKC, honoring the legacy of her father, founder of JuneteenthKC and the Black Archives of Mid-America in Kansas City Horace M. Peterson III.
+Begin the day with a special presentation by the United States Air Force honoring Ed Dwight.
+Enjoy welcoming remarks by local dignitaries and recognition of Makeda Peterson, JuneteenthKC Program Director, honoring the legacy of her father Horace M. Peterson III, founder of JuneteenthKC and the Black Archives of Mid-America, Negro Leagues Baseball Museum and American Jazz Museum in Kansas City.
 Glenn North, nationally recognized poet, presents a special reading inspired by the Emancipation Proclamation.
 Charlotte Fletcher of Charlotte Fletcher & Soigné sings the powerful Lift Every Voice and Sing.
-The Kansas City Boys Choir, the Kansas City Girls Choir, and the Summer Choral Institute will sing inspirational selections.
+The Kansas City Boys Choir, the Kansas City Girls Choir, and the Summer Choral Institute sings inspirational selections.

 11:30–11:50 a.m., Gallery L5, Bloch Building

 Professional storyteller and educator Tracy Milsap shares stories of the African American experience.